jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="sections" %}

-Note that the section list is not shown on small devices, such as smartphones.
-To show a smartphone user a list of sections, you can use the [`nav.show_sections()`] function.

 If you want the navigation bar to be horizontal across the top of the page, set `navigation` to `horizontal`:

 {% include side-by-side.html demo="sections-horizontal" %}

+On small screens, it is not possible for the vertical navigation bar to display, so it is hidden, and the horizontal navigation bar is shown in its place.

+The horizontal navigation bar functions differently than the vertical navigation.
+Subsections are shown if the user is inside a subsection, but otherwise they are not visible.
+There is no caret symbol for opening and closing subsections.

+On smaller screens, the horizontal navigation bar uses less padding and a smaller font.
+This works well if there are only a few sections, but if there are too many sections, it may be impossible to fit them on the screen.

+If you want the navigation bar to be hidden on small screens, set `small screen navigation: False` in your `features`:

+{% include side-by-side.html demo="sections-small-screen-false" %}

+If you want the navigation bar to be converted into a dropdown on small screens, set `small screen navigation: dropdown` in your `features`:

+{% include side-by-side.html demo="sections-small-screen-dropdown" %}

+The dropdown version shows all of the sections, including subsections that are not active.

 ## <a name="question back button"></a><a name="navigation back button"></a>Back button style